buchi-labortechnik-ag/openinterface_examples_python/modbus_server/readme.md

-# CSV Recorder
+# Modbus Server
-csv_recorder.py is an example script that logs your rotavapor's data into CSV files.
+modbus_server.py is an example script that reads and write data from your rotavapor's data into modbus server.